barchart/events-client-js/README_API.md

 __Overview__

-Once you have [started an export](#start-new-export), you will need to check it's status before attempting to download.
+Once you have [started an export](#start-new-export), you will need to check its status (before attempting a download).

 The following parameters are required: